 Travel and Transportation

-Here is a list of transportation options to help you navigate Chestertown and beyond.
-More information is available from Transportation Services
+This page provides a list of transportation options to help you navigate Chestertown and beyond.
+More information is available at our Transportation Services page.

 Perhaps you would like to travel to New York City for a Saturday or for a weekend; if so, there is an inexpensive option called Boltbus.
 It runs from either the Baltimore Metro station or a Washington D.C.
 Metro station to New York.
 The cost of the trip varies but typically is reasonably inexpensive - usually under $20 for a one way ticket.
-You would have to take the College’s shuttle to the Metro Station at New Carrollton, take the metro to the station for the bus departure.
-You will need to check the Washington College Transportation web site for shuttle times.
+You would have to get a ride to the Metro Station at New Carrollton and take the Metro to the station for the bus departure.
 The web site for Boltbus is http://www.boltbus.com.

 Yet another option if you wish to go to Philadelphia on a Friday would require again a ride to a station in Delaware to catch the local transit to Wilmington, DE and then take the local train to Philadelphia.
-Options to ride to station from Washington College are reserving the College Driver and paying his fee or having a friend who can drive you there.
 There is a bus stop that runs to Washington D.C. from Kent Island (about 40 minutes from the College).
 This would require that you have someone drive you to the station.
 It is in Stevensville, MD.
 This bus line runs Monday-Friday in the early morning.

 Travel by Car

 Many Washington College students choose to bring their cars with them to college.
 So, if you need to get somewhere, or you’d like to plan an outing, check with your friends.